LucaPrete/KHopMetric/README.md

 =======================

 The K-Hop-Metric module is a modified version of the default Floodlight 0.90 Topology module.
-The dijkstra method in the TopologyInstance class has been replaced with a new one, using the Yen-K-Shortest-Path alghoritm to speed up the convergence after a fault.
+The dijkstra method in the TopologyInstance class has been replaced with a new one, using the Yen-K-Shortest-Path algorithm to speed up the convergence after a fault.
 By default, after a fault, the Topology module recalculates all paths and broadcast trees from and to each node.
 The new module uses a cache and precalculates K paths (where K is a number choosen by the network admin) per each couple